History of Milan in Timeline

 January 1985: Record Snowfall

-In 1990, Milan hosted matches for the FIFA World Cup.
+In 1990, Milan hosted matches during the FIFA World Cup.

 1990: Establishment of Parco Agricolo Sud Milano

-In 1995, the Falck steel group closed its site in Sesto San Giovanni, Milan.
+The Falck steel group closed its site in Sesto San Giovanni in 1995.

-In 1997, the interior of the main city synagogue, Hechal David u-Mordechai Temple, located in Via della Guastalla, underwent renovation.
+In 1997, the interior of Milan's main city synagogue, Hechal David u-Mordechai Temple, was renovated.

-In 1998, the University of Milano-Bicocca was established as the city's newest institution of higher education in science and technology.
+In 1998, the University of Milano-Bicocca was established as the newest institution of higher education in science and technology in the city.

 1999: Administrative Reform

-Before the 1999 administrative reform, the municipality of Milan was subdivided into twenty districts, it was then changed to nine administrative Borough Councils.
+Before the 1999 administrative reform, Milan was subdivided into twenty districts.

-In 2000, the urban organisation is governed by the Italian Constitution, the Municipal Statute and Legislative Decree 267/2000 or Unified Text on Local Administration.
+The urban organisation is governed by the Legislative Decree 267/2000 or Unified Text on Local Administration (Testo Unico degli Enti Locali).

 2003: World Rowing Championships

-In 2003, Milan hosted the World Rowing Championships.
+In 2003, Milan held the World Rowing Championships, showcasing its capacity to host major sporting events.

-In 2004, the Alfa Romeo automobile company closed its site in Arese, Milan.
+The Alfa Romeo automobile company closed its site in Arese in 2004.

 2007: Premiere of Teneke

-In 2007, Teneke by Fabio Vacchi premiered at La Scala in Milan.
+In 2007, the opera Teneke, by Fabio Vacchi premiered in Milan.

-Since 2008, the implementation of a city-wide network of bike paths has been initiated in Milan.
+Since 2008, Milan initiated the implementation of a city-wide network of bike paths to combat congestion and air pollution.

 2009: World Boxing Championships